-For people with chronic pain, the impending cool down can cause dread and anxiety since pain can often be exacerbated by lower temperatures and changes in barometric pressure as muscles and joints tighten and stiffen.
+For people with pain, the impending cool down can cause dread and anxiety since pain can often be exacerbated by lower temperatures and changes in barometric pressure as muscles and joints tighten and stiffen.
 Fortunately, there are some lifestyle changes that have been shown to help with managing pain as things get chilly this fall and winter, including:

 - Eat an anti-inflammatory diet.
 If you suffer from joint pain, your joint health may be connected to consuming inflammatory foods.
 Swapping these foods for those with anti-inflammatory properties has been shown to be beneficial for relieving pain.
 Plant-based foods, fermented foods like yogurt and sauerkraut, and foods packed with omega-3s including fish and nuts are good options.
 For a 7-day anti-inflammatory eating plan, please read more here.